LibrariesHacked/librarieshacked.github.io/_posts/2023-04-25-library-finder.md

 ## Developers are not Interaction designers

 I quite like terrible user interfaces.
 But that's because I like data.
 So what better way of presenting libraries than in a data grid, with sortable columns, paging, and a custom filter for location or local authority?
 It's almost like a spreadsheet!
-It's also quite like a CSV download button in there.
+I'd also quite like a CSV download button in there.

 This isn't the best experience or service design for users.
 I have a feeling that a stepped approach would be better.
-Rather than starting with a table of all libraries in a data grid, maybe it should just start with a clear process to enter your postcode.
+Rather than starting with a table of all libraries in a data grid, maybe it should start with a clear process to enter your postcode.
 And then present results in a more friendly way, that incorporates both name and distance appropriately.

 But that's beyond my expertise, and that's OK.
 However, it was good to see the British Library recruiting for an [Interaction Designer role](https://www.linkedin.com/jobs/view/interaction-designer-at-the-british-library-3474872363/) as part of the LibraryOn team.
 Whatever digital services that is for, it's good to see the wider team growing and including those skills.